Face transplant: Poland

-On 15 May 2013, at the Maria Skłodowska-Curie Institute of Oncology branch in Gliwice, Poland, an entire face was transplanted onto a male patient, Grzegorz (aged 33) after he lost the front of his head in a machine accident at work.
-The surgery took 27 hours and was directed by Professor Adam Maciejewski.
-There had not been much planning or prep time before the surgery, which was performed about one month after the accident, because the transplantation was done as an urgent life-saving surgery due to the patient's difficulty in eating and breathing.
+On 15 May 2013, at the Maria Skłodowska-Curie Institute of Oncology branch in Gliwice, Poland, an entire face was transplanted onto a male patient, Grzegorz (aged 33) after he sustained severe facial injury in a machining accident.
+The surgery took 27 hours and was directed by Adam Maciejewski.
+There had not been much planning or preparation before the surgery, which was performed about one month after the accident, as the transplantation was done as emergency procedure due to the patient's difficulty in eating and breathing.
 Shortly after the donor's death, the decision to perform the surgery was made and his body was transported hundreds of kilometers to Gliwice once his relatives gave their consent.
-The doctors believe that their patient has an excellent chance to live a normal, active life after surgery, and that his face should operate more or less normally (his eyes survived the accident untouched).
+The doctors believe that their patient has an excellent chance to live a normal, active life after surgery, and that his face should operate more or less normally.

 Seven months later, on 4 December, the same Polish medical team in Gliwice transplanted a face onto a 26-year-old female patient with neurofibromatosis.
 Two months after the operation, she left the hospital.

 Turkey

 On 21 January 2012, Turkish surgeon Ömer Özkan and his team successfully performed a full face transplant at Akdeniz University's hospital in Antalya.
-The 19-year-old patient, Uğur Acar, was badly burnt in a house fire when he was a baby.
+The 19-year-old patient, Uğur Acar, sustained severe burns as a baby.
 The donor was 39-year-old Ahmet Kaya, who died on 20 January.
 The Turkish doctors declared that his body had accepted the new tissue.

-Almost one month later on 24 February 2012, a surgical team led by Serdar Nasır conducted the country's second successful full face transplant at Hacettepe University's hospital in Ankara on 25-year-old Cengiz Gül.
-The patient's face was badly burned in a television tube implosion accident when he was two years old.
-The donor was an undisclosed 40-year-old (the donor's family did not permit the identity of the donor to be revealed), who experienced brain death two days before the surgery following a motorcycle accident that occurred on 17 February.
+Almost one month later on 24 February 2012, a surgical team led by Serdar Nasır conducted the country's second successful full-face transplant at Hacettepe University's hospital in Ankara on 25-year-old Cengiz Gül.
+The patient's face sustained severe burns when he was two years old.
+The donor was an undisclosed 40-year-old deceased individual.

-On 16 May 2012, surgeon Ömer Özkan and his team at the Akdeniz University Hospital performed the country's fourth and their second full face transplant.
+On 16 May 2012, Özkan and his team performed the country's fourth and their second full facial transplantation.
 The face and ears of 27-year-old patient Turan Çolak from İzmir were burnt when he fell into an oven when he was three and half years old.
-The donor was Tevfik Yılmaz, a 19-year-old man from Uşak who had attempted suicide on 8 May.
-He was declared brain dead in the evening hours of 15 May after having been in intensive care for seven days.
-His parents donated all his organs.
+The donor was Tevfik Yılmaz, a 19-year-old man from Uşak who had been declared brain-dead in the evening hours of 15 May after having been in intensive care for seven days.